What is it Like to be Trapped in a Desert Jail For 20 Years? The Oufkir Family Story

-Malika returns to her family
+Malika returns to her family at age 15

 The Oufkir family in jail

-But over time they were moved from prison to prison, each worse than the last, until their final one which where they could not see each other and the rooms were locked.
+But over time they were moved from prison to prison, each worse than the last, until their final one where they could not see each other and the rooms were locked.
 Fatima, the mother, shared her room with Abdellatif, the youngest son.
 Malika shared her room with Soukaina and Miryam.
 Raouf was alone in his room.

 Their spirits were so low that they went on a hunger strike.
 When Raouf fell down in the garden on his daily walk time, he was left there in a half coma.
 He overheard the guards say that they were meant to die there.
-At that point he forced himself up and back to his room..
+At that point, he forced himself up and back to his room.

 The family had devised a communication method, through which Raouf revealed the police’ conversation that he overheard.
 They decided then to escape.
 They had a spoon and the cut top tin of a can of sardines and their hands.
 Raouf told them to dig down until they hit clay, then to dig horizontally.

 Every day they had to hide their hole from the police who regularly checked their rooms and their things.
-Eventually, they managed to dig beyond the area of the prison, and Raouf, Malika, Soukaina and Adellatif excaped together.
+Eventually, they managed to dig beyond the area of the prison, and Raouf, Malika, Soukaina and Adellatif escaped together.

 More shocking stories followed.
 The very good friends of the Oufkirs refused to know them or to help them.
-A stranger however let them stay overnight and gave them food.
+A stranger, however, let them stay overnight and gave them food.
 When Malika took off her shoe it was stuck to her foot, and her dress was stuck to her leg.
 They were given new clothes.

-The irony of the story of the Oufkirs, as I see it, is that despite all of the pains they went through in prison, including seasonal pests – frogs, scorpions, mice, rats, cockroaches that were so plentiful they just crawled on their faces – they all outlived their captor, King Hassan II, who died in July 23, 1999.
+The irony of the story of the Oufkirs, as I see it, is that despite all of the pains they went through in prison, including seasonal pests – frogs, scorpions, mice, rats, cockroaches that were so plentiful they just crawled on their faces – they all outlived their captor, King Hassan II, who died on July 23, 1999.

-Adellatif, all grown up
+Soukaina, all grown up